 Aerating a tea means introducing oxygen into the mix by using a bubbler or method of showering compost over a suspended tank.
 Some claim that aeration can speed up the time it takes to produce finished tea and produces a more nutrient-rich product.
-However, aeration does not eliminate the concern of pathogen presence as some have previously believed.
-Results are inconclusive on whether or not aerated or non-aerated teas are better for your plants and/or soil.
+However, aeration does not eliminate the concern of pathogen presence, and results are inconclusive on whether aerated or non-aerated teas are better for your plants and/or soil.
 Both methods require potable water, incubation time, and filtration of the end product if it is to be used as a foliar application.
 Most users recommend aerating tea for 24-36 hours, and letting non-aerated tea ferment for 5-8 days.
 More research is needed to confirm the benefits and concerns related to using aerated or non-aerated teas.

 Resources for Compost Tea information:

 - April 6, 2004 National Organic Standards Board, Compost Tea Task Force Report

 - Compost Tea: Examining the Science Behind the Claims

 - Compost Tea Ingredients